biodunduke/ServoMotorDriver/README.md

 Because of the RPi fluctuating voltage levels, it is advised to power the servo motor by a separate +5V source (there is provision for the connection on the I2C).
 The I2C (PCA9685) itself is powered from the the 3.3V output of the RPi.

-I connected I2C's VCC and GND to pins 1 and 6 respectively on the RPi.
-The Serial Clock (SCL) and Serial Data (SDA) were connected to pins 5 (BCM 3 - Clock) and 3 (BCM 2 - Data) of the RPi respectively.
-I connected one servo motor to channel 15 of the PCA9685 (Orange side to the PWM, Red to the V+, and Brown to GND).
-I made some modifications to the sample code provided by [Adafruit](https://github.com/adafruit/Adafruit_Python_PCA9685/blob/master/examples/simpletest.py)
+Connect I2C's VCC and GND to pins 1 and 6 respectively on the RPi.
+The Serial Clock (SCL) and Serial Data (SDA) must be connected to pins 5 (BCM 3 - Clock) and 3 (BCM 2 - Data) of the RPi respectively.
+Connect one servo motor to a channel.
+The example shown here connects to channel 15 of the PCA9685 (Orange side to the PWM, Red to the V+, and Brown to GND).
+If you choose to connect to another channel other than specified,  make modifications to the sample code provided by [Adafruit](https://github.com/adafruit/Adafruit_Python_PCA9685/blob/master/examples/simpletest.py)

 ### Sample Code
     # Simple demo of of the PCA9685 PWM servo/LED controller library.